joshwuhh/Josh/Seattle_AirBnB_Analysis.md

 ## Process
+Downloaded Dataset from Kaggle for Seattle AirBNB rental history.
+Comprised of three seperate CSV files for Dates of rental, Addresses, and reviews.
+These were all combined into one XLS file and loaded into Tableau Listings is main table, inner joined with other two by ID = LISTING ID  because everything in listing will be in calendar/reviews by ID

 1. Began by comapring zip to price, changed measure of price to see AVG rather than SUM ** Ordered this data and see that highest price zipcode is 98134 at $206 AVG **